superfliege/azure-docs.de-de/articles/data-factory/v1/data-factory-compute-linked-services.md

 ---
-title: Von Azure Data Factory unterstützte Compute-Umgebungen | Microsoft-Dokumentation
+title: Compute environments supported by Azure Data Factory | Microsoft Docs
-description: Erfahren Sie mehr über Compute-Umgebungen, die in Azure Data Factory-Pipelines (wie z.B.
-Azure HDInsight) für die Transformation oder Verarbeitung von Daten verwendet werden können.
+description: Learn about compute environments that you can use in Azure Data Factory pipelines (such as Azure HDInsight) to transform or process data.
 services: data-factory
 documentationcenter: ''
 author: sharonlo101